guibo-tech/BIMAP-EndoNeRF/README.md

 Proper Tag usage is important for self-documenting commits that introduce, improve, or fix features.
 This will make semantic versioning much easier.

 [FEATURE]: A feature or functionality has been developed for the first time.

 [IMPROVE]: Existing correct functionality has been improved.

 [FIX]: Existing incorrect code has been fixed.

 [TESTS]: A commit concerns test coverage or functionality only.

 [CHORE]: Something that is not a feature, fix, improvement, test, release or pipeline commit.
 For example, a code style cleanup.

 [CLEANUP]: To clean up redundant or outdated files.

-[STYLE]: For commits regarding the style guidelines
+[STYLE]: For commits regarding the style guidelines.

 [MISC]: A general miscellaneous type of changes which does not lie in any of other categories.

 [REPOSITORY]: When changes are related to repository structure and settings, creating tags, branches, shelves, folders and etc.

 [RELEASE]: When a new installer version is created or anything for the Project release version (i.e. documentation, ...) was changed.